RaccoonOnion/scrape-llm-leaderboards/README.md

     ```
     * This script first loads `csv/livebench.csv` and `csv/lmsys.csv`.
     * If `model_mapping.json` doesn't exist, is empty, or is invalid, it will call the OpenAI API to generate it. **Note:** This step requires a valid `OPENAI_API_KEY` in your `.env` file.
-    * It then uses the mapping to merge the data and saves the result to `merged_leaderboards.csv`[cite: 2].
+    * It then uses the mapping to merge the data and saves the result to `merged_leaderboards.csv`.

 4.  **Validate Mapping (Optional):** Run the check script to ensure the mapping file is valid and covers the models found in the source CSVs.
     ```bash